Basketball Hall of Fame commemorative coins: Legislation

 Public Law 115–343 calls for a maximum mintage limit of 750,000 clad half dollars, 400,000 silver dollars, and 50,000 gold half eagles.
 It also calls for the coins to be dome-shaped and for the reverse to feature a basketball.

 Designs

 The US Mint launched the Basketball Hall of Fame Commemorative Coin Design Competition on March 19, 2019, calling for artists to submit obverse designs to the Citizens Coinage Advisory Committee.
 The chosen designs were unveiled on September 6, 2019.

-The obverse, designed by Justin Kunz, will feature three players reaching for a ball.
-The reverse, designed by Donna Weaver, will feature a basketball falling into a net.
+The obverse, designed by Justin Kunz, features three players reaching for a ball.
+The reverse, designed by Donna Weaver, features a basketball falling into a net.

 Some of the designs not chosen for the Basketball Hall of Fame coins were later submitted to the CCAC for the reverse of the 2020 Massachusetts American Innovation dollar.

 Colorization

 On July 17, 2019, April Stafford, the chief of the Office of Design Management, stated that the Mint was considering colorizing the half dollar and silver dollar coins.
 The Mint confirmed later that year that those coins would be colorized, becoming the first such coins released from the Mint.

 The idea of colorized coins brought mixed responses from the numismatic community.
 One reader of Coin World opined negatively that the Mint would be mimicking the Royal Canadian Mint's "plan of turning out trinkets".
 However, some welcomed the prospect of coloring.